Understanding Decliners

 Did you know?

-Understanding why individuals from underrepresented groups decline to participate in cancer genomic sequencing research is essential for improving care.
+Understanding why cancer patients with limited research data and those diagnosed with rare cancers decline to participate in cancer genomic sequencing research is essential for improving care.

 Goal

-To identify the reasons behind declining participation among American Indian, Hispanic/Latino, and African American cancer patients and patients with rare cancers.
+To identify the reasons behind declining participation among cancer patients with limited research data and those diagnosed with rare cancers.

 Method

-- Develop a scoping review about studies determinants of declining genomic research.
+- Develop a scoping review about studies examining the determinants of declining genomic research.

 - Interview/survey a subset of decliners to better understand their reasons for declining.